aoijs/documentation/functions/usdonlyifmessagecontains.md

----
-description: Checks if value is in text
----

 # $onlyIfMessageContains

 This function only allows a command to be ran if the all the values are in the &lt;text&gt;